Environmental Engineering (M.Sc.)

 Programme details

-Admission to the MSc in Environmental Engineering is conditional on a relevant qualification (bachelor or Diplomingenieur) from a programme lasting at least seven semesters in environmental engineering, civil engineering, geosciences, sustainable development, process engineering (210 ECTS credits) or a comparable programme at a state or state-recognised university with:
+The prerequisite for admission to the Master's program in Environmental Engineering is a qualifying degree (Bachelor's or Diplom degree) from a program lasting at least 7 semesters (210 credit points) in environmental engineering, civil engineering, geosciences, spatial planning, sustainable development with a technical focus, process engineering, or a comparable degree program at a state or state-recognized university with:

-Proof of sufficient proficiency in German or English to Level B2 of the Common European Framework of Reference for Languages (CEFR)
+Proof of sufficient proficiency in German to Level C1 of the Common European Framework of Reference for Languages (CEFR)

 Our University launched its 3-semester MSc in Environmental Engineering in the 2018/19 winter semester.
 This aligns it with the 7-semester bachelor’s programmes that lead to a degree with 210 ECTS credits.